 By itself, \BCGS is not often considered a viable skeleton, especially not prior to its use in communication-avoiding Krylov subspace methods \cite{DemmelGrigoriHoemmen2008}.
 This is likely due to the fact that \BCGS inherits many of the bad stability properties of \CGS.
-In particular, like \CGS, the loss of orthogonality for \BCGS can be polynomial in terms of $\kappa(\bXX)$; see Section~\ref{sec:BCGS_stab}.
-To overcome this issue for \CGS, Smoktunowicz et al. introduced a variant of \CGS, whereby the diagonal entries of the $R$-factor are computed via the Pythagorean theorem.
+In particular, like \CGS, the loss of orthogonality for \BCGS can be worse than quadratic in terms of $\kappa(\bXX)$; see Section~\ref{sec:BCGS_stab}.
+To overcome this issue for \CGS, Smoktunowicz et al. \cite{SmoktunowiczBarlowLangou2006} introduced a variant of \CGS in which the diagonal entries of the $R$-factor are computed via the Pythagorean theorem.
 The resulting algorithm (\CGSP) has $\bigO{\eps} \kappa^2(\bXX)$, as long as $\bigO{\eps} \kappa^2(\bXX) < 1$, which can be a steep limitation for many practical applications.

-A similar correction is possible for \BCGS, but a block Pythagorean theorem is needed instead. \begin{theorem} Let full-rank block vectors $\vX, \vY, \vZ \in \spR^{n \times s}$ be such that $\vX = \vY + \vZ$ and $\vY \perp \vZ$ in the block sense, i.e., the spaces spanned by the columns of $\vY$ and $\vZ$ are orthogonal to each other.
+A similar correction is possible for \BCGS, but a block generalization of the Pythagorean theorem, stated in the following theorem (see also \cite{CarsonLundRozloznik2021}), is needed instead. \begin{theorem} Let full-rank block vectors $\vX, \vY, \vZ \in \spR^{n \times s}$ be such that $\vX = \vY + \vZ$ and $\vY \perp \vZ$ in the block sense, i.e., the spaces spanned by the columns of $\vY$ and $\vZ$ are orthogonal to each other.
 Then

 In particular, if $\vX = \vQ R$, $\vY = \vU S$, and $\vZ = \vV T$ are economic QR decompositions (i.e., $\vQ, \vU, \vV \in \spR^{n \times s}$ are orthonormal, and $R, S, T \in \spR^{s \times s}$ are upper triangular), then